vLeapGroup/warps-specs/README.md

 Warps can be shared through any medium capable of encoding or displaying URLs, including web platforms, QR codes, NFC tags, etc.

-**This is the first version of the specification, primarily aimed at experimentation and feedback collection.**

 ## Specification

 A Warp is a base64-encoded JSON object in a standardized format stored within the `txData` of a transaction executed on the MultiversX network.
 The hash of this transaction serves as the unique identifier of the Warp.
 The [Registry](#the-registry) can be used to assign aliases to Warps for more user-friendly link sharing.